zero-to-mastery/resources/README.md

 ## Contributing

-- You are always welcome to contribute to this project, kindly visit our [**Contributors' Guide**](https://github.com/zero-to-mastery/resources/blob/master/CONTRIBUTING.md) before opening a pull request
+- You are always welcome to contribute to this project, kindly visit our [**Contributors' Guide**](https://github.com/zero-to-mastery/resources/blob/master/CONTRIBUTING.md) before opening a pull request.
+- First time contributing to open source?
+Awesome!
+Read more about the process in [**Contributing to GitHub**](https://github.com/zero-to-mastery/resources/blob/master/Contributing_to_GitHub.md).

 - [**List of Contributors**](CONTRIBUTORS.md): A page showing the GitHub usernames of all who have contributed to this open-source project!
 Make sure to add yourself and submit a pull request if you've contributed.